aneto0/MARTe2/Docs/User/source/porting/porting.rst

 or fail-safe value.

 Also consider that, given that the Architecture and Environment directories are different, porting may be only oriented to just one of them.
-This could be achieved by setting accordingly the MARTe2_PORTABLE_ARCH_DIR and MARTe2_PORTABLE_ENV_DIR.
+This could be achieved by setting accordingly the MARTe2_PORTABLE_ARCH_DIR and MARTe2_PORTABLE_ENV_DIR variables.

+Caveat: If other ancillary files are needed, aside the mandatory porting ones, keep in mind to add their .x line in the Makefile.inc

 Step 6 - Quick file to change reference
 ---------------------------------------